What Is 3/2 Times 2

 What is 3/2 Times 2?
 A Deep Dive into Fraction Multiplication

-This seemingly simple question, "What is 3/2 times 2?", offers a wonderful opportunity to explore fundamental concepts in mathematics, specifically fraction multiplication and its practical applications.
+This seemingly simple question, "What is 3/2 times 2?Practically speaking, ", offers a wonderful opportunity to explore fundamental concepts in mathematics, specifically fraction multiplication and its practical applications.
 While the answer itself is straightforward, understanding the why behind the calculation is crucial for building a strong mathematical foundation.
-This article will delve into the process of multiplying fractions, explore different approaches to solving this problem, and delve into the broader context of fraction arithmetic.
+This article will look at the process of multiplying fractions, explore different approaches to solving this problem, and dig into the broader context of fraction arithmetic.

 Introduction: Understanding Fractions and Multiplication